GuilinXie/Paper_Replicating/vision_transformer/README.md

 Secondly, the losses are converging.
 This means that the training works well.

-However the accuracies fluctuate near the probability of 0.35.
+However, the accuracies fluctuate near the probability of 0.35.
 This means that our model is too large, and our dataset is to small for it to train from scratch.

 * Results from  **transfer learning** using